Heather Blum — Heart Arrhythmia

 The Results: A Fighting Heart

-Under the care of Jeffrey Teuteberg, and his team at the UPMC Heart and Vascular Institute, Heather used the LVAD as a bridge to recovery.
+Under the care of an expert team at the UPMC Heart and Vascular Institute, Heather used the LVAD as a bridge to recovery.
 She would need to be on the LVAD to buy her essential time before receiving a heart transplant.

 However, Heather’s heart was stronger than anyone knew.